santiq/bulletproof-nodejs/README.md

 # FAQ

  ## Where should I put the FrontEnd code?
-Is this a good backend for Angular o React or Vue or _whatever_ ?
+Is this a good backend for Angular or React or Vue or _whatever_ ?

   [It's not a good idea to have node.js serving static assets a.k.a the frontend](https://softwareontheroad.com/nodejs-scalability-issues?utm_source=github&utm_medium=readme)